 Location: 875 North Shore Drive, Anna Maria, FL 34216

 This restaurant gives off a New England vibe as soon as you walk inside the second floor of the building.
+Situated on a pier with stunning 360-degree views of the water, you can come here to enjoy a bite to eat or go fishing.
 They have indoor and outdoor seating, first come, first served, with a full bar on the first floor.
-The restaurant is literally on a pier and provides excellent 360 views of the water.
-You can come here to enjoy a bite to eat or go fishing.

 Beach House Waterfront Restaurant: